pemo11/easygrader/README.md

 All would not have been possible of course with excellent packages like *lXml* and many others and Python itself.

+## Future improvements

+*Simpelgrader* is (of course) not finished yet.
+Especially the feedback report is not in its final state.
+In the end, every grading is done for the feedback.

-If they are any questions left please send me an email.
+If they are any questions left, please send me an email.
 My current address is peter.monadjemi@stud.hs-emden-leer.de